rmcelreath/statrethinking_winter2019/README.md

 We'll use draft chapters for the 2nd edition of my book, Statistical Rethinking.
 If you have the password that I give out in lecture (attend class or watch the lectures), you can download them at this link: <http://xcelab.net/rm/sr2/>.

 ## Homework and solutions
 I will also post problem sets and solutions here.
+Check the folders at the top.

 ## Lectures